codacy/codacy-codesniffer/src/main/resources/docs/description/Drupal_WhiteSpace_Comma.md

-\Drupal\Sniffs\WhiteSpace\CommaSniff.Checks that there is one space after a comma.
+Checks that there is one space after a comma.